megaease/easeprobe/docs/Deployment.md

 ## 2.3 Run EaseProbe

 On Linux Platform, you can configure systemd to run EaseProbe as a service.

-The following is an example of a systemd service file.
+The following is an example of a systemd service file - `easeprobe.service`

 ```ini
 [Unit]